-There is more inside Valley Outreach.
+Let's Make It Better.
+Together.
 We're proud to say Valley Outreach continues to be resilient, nimbly adjusting and creating a path towards stability for our community.
 We are seeing substantial growth in the use of our programs.
-Last year, more than 14,300 people used our services.

 Basic Needs: Our basic needs programs focus on food and clothing.
-We help people deal with food scarcity as the income issue that it is, so they can redirect budget savings into things that may be harder to address (e.g., rent, medical bills, transportation, etc.).
+We help people address food scarcity as the income issue that it is, so they can redirect budget savings into things that may be harder to address (e.g., rent, medical bills, transportation, etc.).
+About 33 percent of our clients use both our food and clothing programs.